UWPCE-PythonCert/PythonCertDevel/source/supplemental/installing/python_for_mac.rst

 Python
 ------

-While OS-X does provide Python out of the box -- it tends not to have the latest version, and you really don't want to mess with the system installation.
+While OS-X does provide Python out of the box, it tends not to have the latest version, and you really don't want to mess with the system installation.
 So we recommend installing an independent installation from ``python.org``: